Get

 Canidae Never Uses Cheap Fillers

 The use of cheap fillers like corn, wheat, and soy is one of the most reliable ways to tell a low-quality food from one that’s at least above average.
-Those fillers are used by manufacturers to add inexpensive bulk to the food, but they offer no nutritional value and many cats have difficulty processing them.
+Manufacturers use the fillers to add inexpensive bulk to the food, but they offer no nutritional value, and many cats have difficulty processing them.

 Canidae doesn’t use any of those ingredients in its foods.
-That’s not enough to make it a premium product, but it does elevate the food over some of its cheaper competition.
+That’s not enough to make it a premium product, but it elevates the food over some of its competitors.

 Many of Canidae’s Kibbles Rely Heavily on Animal Meals

-There’s nothing wrong with animal meals — in fact, they can be quite healthy, as they’re full of amino acids that aren’t found in lean cuts of meat.
-However, you still need those lean cuts of meat.
+There’s nothing wrong with animal meals.
+They can be quite healthy since they’re full of amino acids that aren’t found in lean cuts of meat.
+However, you still need lean cuts of meat.

 Many of Canidae’s foods use animal meals exclusively.
-This helps the company keep costs down, but your cat will miss out on a few important nutrients as a result.
+This helps the company keep costs down, but your cat will miss out on a few essential nutrients as a result.

 Calorie Breakdown: